 (iv) “Notification Time” means: 1:00 p.m., New York time, on a Local Business Day.

 (d) Conditions Precedent and Secured Party’s Rights and Remedies.
-For purposes of Paragraph 8(a) and Paragraph 8(b), each Termination Event will constitute a Specified Condition with respect to a Pledgor or a Secured Party, respectively, if the Pledgor or Secured Party, respectively, fails to pay when due any amount payable by it in connection with an Early Termination Date designated in connection with that Termination Event.
-For all other purposes of this Annex, each Termination Event specified below with respect to a Party will be a “Specified Condition” for that Party:
+Each Termination Event specified below with respect to a Party will be a “Specified Condition” for that Party: